IDinsight/ask-a-question/docs/blog/posts/turn-integration.md

 ---
 # Turn.io Integration Now Available: Your Turn to Play with it

-As a dedicated question-answering service, Ask A Question is best used with what we call "chat managers" - tools and platforms that help you build end-user chat flows and integrate with channels like WhatsApp.
+As a question-answering plugin service, Ask A Question requires what we call "chat managers" - platforms that help you build end-user chat flows and integrate with channels like WhatsApp.

 To make this integration process easier, we published a [Turn.io](https://turn.io) Playbook.
 Playbooks are reusable components of a chat service that can be shared with and remixed by other teams in the chat-for-impact community.